mohammed-972/aws-static-web-cloudfront/README.md

 3. CloudFront checks cache:
    - If cache hit then return content
    - If cache miss then fetch from S3 origin, cache and return

+## CI/CD Pipeline

+The deployment pipeline is triggered whenever changes are pushed to the `main` branch.

+Pipeline flow:

+1. GitHub Actions checks out the repository
+2. AWS credentials are configured securely using GitHub Secrets
+3. `index.html` synced to the S3 bucket
+4. CloudFront cache is invalidated so users receive the latest version

 ## Challenges I Faced